hyemiie/markDownEditor/README.md

 - **Export documents as `.md` files**
   Download markdown files through the backend for local use or sharing.

 ### Real-time collaboration (collaborative-change branch)

-- ** Document sharing**: Share files with other authenticated users to work on the same document.
+- **Document sharing**: Share files with other authenticated users to work on the same document.

 - **Simultaneous editing** : Multiple users can edit a document at the same time, with changes reflected in real time.

 - **Comments and discussions**: Users can write and view comments on a document, working like a chat session tied to the file.

 ---

-CollabMD is a markdown editor that lets you write and preview your content in real time.You can use the demo app at https://mark-down-editor-qxuh-git-collaborative-change-hyemies-projects.vercel.app/.
-It's built with React on the frontend and Node.js/Express on the backend, so you can run everything together without extra setup.
+CollabMD is a markdown editor built for real-time collaboration.
+It allows users to write markdown and see the formatted output immediately, with features that streamline editing and feedback.

-The collaborative-change branch includes collaborative features where two or more users can edit the same document and share comments.
+The editor includes advanced text editing tools, and in the collaborative-change branch, I added multi-user support so multiple users can edit and comment on the same document at once.

-It’s built with **React** on the frontend and **Node/Express** on the backend so you can run everything together without extra setup.

 ---

-## 🧰 Tech Stack
+Technologies I Used

-- **Frontend:** React, CSS Modules, Marked.js
+- **Frontend**: React, CSS Modules, Marked.js.

-- **Backend:** Node.js, Express
+- **Backend**: Node.js, Express.

+- **Database**: MongoDB.

-- **Extras:** CORS, Body-Parser, FileSystem (fs)
+- **Extras**: CORS, Body-Parser, FileSystem (fs).

 ---

-## 🚀 Getting Started
+## How to Use Locally

 ### 1. Clone the repo